DucManhPhan/DucManhPhan.github.io/_posts/2021-03-24-understanding-about-restful-system.md

     - Stateless

-        The server will not save all information of requests, and the relationship among requests is independent, so that it reduces the lack of security when the server is hacked.
+        The server will not save all information of requests, and the relationship among requests is independent.

+        Benefits:
+        - It reduces the lack of security when the server is hacked.
+        - It improves the scalability because our servers doesn't need to manage a state across multiple requests.

     - Cacheable

+        It means that the RESTful system will support a caching system.
+And the data will be cached in different levels such as:
+        - client

+            In some browsers, we can use an HTTP header **cache-control** to specify caching policies in both client requests and server responses.
+Policies include how a resource is cached, where it's cached and its maximum age before expiring.

+        - server

             When a result is calculated from the heavy operations on the server, it can be cacheable in the other external systems such as Redis, memcache, ...

+            If we use Hibernate or other ORM frameworks, it also supports caching query responses.

+        - proxy

+        - gateway

     - Uniform interface